masasakano/rangeary/.github/README.md

     Rangeary(1..3, 5..8).size          # => 2
     Rangeary(1..3, 5..8).size_element  # => 7

-Or, {Rangeary#flatten_element} returns the concatnated single array of +Rangeary#to_a+ for all the discrete range elements (the element ranges have to be discrete like Integer).
+Or, {Rangeary#flatten_element} returns the concatenated single array of +Rangeary#to_a+ for all the discrete range elements (the element ranges have to be discrete like Integer).

+To flatten an Array containing both Arrays and Rangeary while you do not want to flatten each Rangeary, use {Rangeary.flatten_no_rangeary}.

 The complete reference of the class and methods is available at [Rubygems website](http://rubygems.org/gems/rangeary), or you can compile the reference